-We can either figure out why the composer chose that version of the chord, or simply notice how it’s used.
+We can either figure out why the composer chose that version of the guitar chord, or simply notice how it’s used.
 When we come to it, we can think of those notes as the original chord shape, altered.
 This will aid memory and speed up learning.

 Scenario #2: Mainly Accompanimental Playing

 Many guitarists play primarily to accompany singing (their own or someone else’s), or to accompany other instruments, such as in a group or circle.